web3sdkio-template/web3sdkio-auth-solana-next/README.md

 ## Learn More

-To learn more about web3sdkio, take a look at the following resources:
+To learn more about thirdweb, take a look at the following resources:

-- [web3sdkio Solana Documentation](https://portal.web3sdk.io/solana) - learn about web3sdkio Solana.
+- [thirdweb Solana Documentation](https://portal.thirdweb.com/solana) - learn about thirdweb Solana.
-- [web3sdkio Auth Documentation](https://portal.web3sdk.io/auth) - learn about web3sdkio Auth.
+- [thirdweb Auth Documentation](https://portal.thirdweb.com/auth) - learn about thirdweb Auth.
-- [web3sdkio React Documentation](https://portal.web3sdk.io/react) - learn about our React SDK.
+- [thirdweb React Documentation](https://portal.thirdweb.com/react) - learn about our React SDK.
-- [web3sdkio Portal](https://portal.web3sdk.io) - check our guides and development resources.
+- [thirdweb Portal](https://portal.thirdweb.com) - check our guides and development resources.

-You can check out [the web3sdkio GitHub organization](https://github.com/web3sdkio) - your feedback and contributions are welcome!
+You can check out [the thirdweb GitHub organization](https://github.com/thirdweb-dev) - your feedback and contributions are welcome!

 ## Join our Discord!

-For any questions, suggestions, join our discord at [https://discord.gg/web3sdkio](https://discord.gg/web3sdkio).
+For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).